not-yet-awesome-rust/not-yet-awesome-rust/README.md

     * The definition of "specific" and "robust" for this list is yet to be determined!
 * Encourage the Rust community to approach gaps in the Rust ecosystem by providing this list as a point of collaboration!

+You can jump right into editing this file [here](https://github.com/ErichDonGubler/not-yet-awesome-rust/edit/master/README.md).
 See the [contributing guide](CONTRIBUTING.md) for information on what you can do to help or if you have questions about this list!

 ## Table of contents